zlewe/zlewe-blog/content/post/sync-download-your-google-drive-data-with-rclone/index.md

 I supposed many are looking to download/sync their data to prevent data losses.
 But manual download from the browser is going to be so tedious.

 Luckily, there are tools available to help:
 For lite users, using Google Takeout ([https://takeout.google.com/](https://takeout.google.com/)) would be quick and easy.
-But for a heavy user like me (few TB across multiple accounts), there is a much better tool -**rclone**- which is more powerful and flexible.
+But for a heavy user like me (a few TB across multiple accounts), there is a much better tool -**rclone**- which is more powerful and flexible.

+**rclone** is a feature-rich cloud storage manager.
+It supports many cloud storage providers such as (Google Drive, Dropbox, OneDrive, Nextcloud and more).

 ## Table of contents
-1. What can rclone do?
-2. Setting up rclone:
+1. Setting up rclone:
+    * Adding a remote cloud
     * Advance setup: create your own Google App ClientID
-3. Downloading your data:
+2. Downloading your data:
-    * *lsd*     - list directories
+    * *ls/lsd*  - list object and directories
     * *ncdu*    - interactive disk usage
     * *copy*
     * *sync*
-4. Advanced usage:
+3. Advanced usage:
     * *dedupe*
     * *mount*
     * *sync* between 2 cloud drives
+---
+## Setting up rclone:
+### Installation
+For Ubuntu, simply:

+    ```bash
+    sudo apt install rclone
+    ```
+> For Windows, just download the exe from <https://rclone.org/downloads/> and use
+> it in CMD.
+(You need to be in the rclone folder to use *rclone* command).

+### Adding a remote cloud

+    ```bash
+    rclone config
+    ```